carldata/purescript-learn/README.md

   </img>
 </a>

-Machine Learning for Just In Time learning.
-JIT means that machine learning that instead of building models on the backend while receiving data, we only apply ML to data we want to process.
+Just In Time Machine (Statistical) Learning.

-We can also retrain models during data editing.
+JIT means that instead of building models on the backend while receiving data, we only apply ML to data we want to process.
-For example we can in interactive way edit time series.
-After few corection ML will train model and fix next points automatically.
+This gives us the flexibility to fast retrain models while for example user is editing data.